 You have to determine the per person amount to be deducted in order to deduct the cost of consumables from each contribution received.
 To do this, add up all the separate charges for food, beverages, preparation, catering, entertainment and all taxes paid for the event.
 Divide this total by the number of persons you planned for the number you told the caterer to provide food for.
 (This number of persons will likely be smaller than the number of persons invited, but may be larger than the number who actually show up.
 Nevertheless, using the number of guests you relied on for planning purposes is a fair way to compute the per-person cost of consumables.)

 The ability to deduct for the cost of consumables may not be construed in a way that undermines contribution limits.
-For example, if five persons were each to pay one-fifth of the full cost of holding an event for a candidate, part of their in-kind contribution to the candidate would include the amounts paid for the consumables furnished at the event and this in-kind contribution counts against each contributor's limit.
+For example, if five persons were each to pay one-fifth of the full cost of holding an event for a candidate or committee, part of their in-kind contribution would include the amounts paid for the consumables furnished at the event and this in-kind contribution counts against each contributor's limit.